Case Framery: Digital Twin Prototyping, The Future of World Class Product Design

 “You can do all this in iterative loops, modifying the model, sending it to Keyshot, KeyVR, and to the headset where someone can review and give live feedback based on a full-scale digital twin in a real environment.”- Miika Hällfors, Chief Engineer, Framery

-“That’s why we love the Varjo XR-3, because you can get that perspective that you just cannot with a traditional computer screen.”
+“That’s why we love Varjo, because you can get that perspective that you just cannot with a traditional computer screen.”

 Miika Hällfors - Chief Engineer, Framery